Smarter Work HQ

 education tool · Free / $36-$149/mo

-Thinkific is a learning management system (LMS) designed for entrepreneurs and small teams who want to package and sell knowledge-based products—courses, certifications, memberships.
-It combines course-building tools with student management, payment processing, and basic AI-assisted content generation.
-The platform sits between DIY course creation (like recording and uploading to YouTube) and enterprise LMS software.
+Thinkific is a learning management system (LMS) designed for entrepreneurs and small teams who want to package and sell their expertise as online courses.
+It combines AI-assisted course building with student management, payments, and basic email marketing in one platform.
+The free tier lets you test without cost; paid plans start at $36/month.

 What it does